Pit bulls attack group of women in the Bronx, 5 injured

 Five people were injured, suffering bite wounds and scratches.
 Three of the victims were teenage girls.
 The oldest victim is a 45-year-old woman.
 None of their injuries are life threatening.

-Police issues a summons to the women who were walking the dogs.
+Police issued a summons to the women who were walking the dogs.
 The dogs were taken by animal control.

 40.856852 -73.859140